-Capital Projects Fund Compliance
+Capital Project Fund Compliance

-The Sinking Fund Capital Projects Fund records capital project activities funded with Sinking Fund millage.
-For this fund, the School District has complied with the applicable provisions of §1212(1) of the State of Michigan School Code and the State of Michigan Department of Treasury Letter No. 01-95.
+The Sinking Fund Capital Projects Fund records capital project activities funded with sinking fund millage.
+For this fund, authorized on or after March 29, 2017, the School District has complied with the applicable provisions of §1212(1) of the State of Michigan School Code and the State of Michigan Department of Treasury Letter No. 01-95.